otaviojava/jcassandra-book/04-cql.md

 ### View materialized

-Denormalization is the best friend of non-relational databases, and with Cassandra this is no exception.
+Denormalization is the best friend of non-relational databases, and with Cassandra, this is no exception.
 One of the features that can facilitate this modeling is the creation of materialized views.
-This feature serves as an ally for denormalization, while ensuring the consistency of a column family.
+This feature serves as an ally for denormalization while ensuring the consistency of a column family.
 An important point is that the materialized view cannot be changed.

 ```sql